rhashimoto/proxy-script/README.md

 an exception is thrown.
 * If a proxied object is not found on the whitelist and is called as a constructor or function, an exception is thrown.

+In the above example, `console` is checked whether it is on the blacklist (no by default) and then whether it is a global object (yes) and wrapped in a Proxy.
+Its method `log` is checked whether it is on the blacklist (no by default) and then whether it is a global object (yes) and wrapped in a Proxy.
+When the function is called, its Proxy checks whether it is on the whitelist (yes by default) and makes the call.

 ### What is a "global object"?
 When the Runtime class is loaded it recursively traverses the